Introducing the Cross-Chain Interoperability Protocol (CCIP) for Decentralized Inter-Chain Messaging and Token Movements

 Why Chainlink Is Optimized for Generalized Cross-Chain Infrastructure

 Building secure and efficient cross-chain technology for both token movements and generalized messaging across all blockchain networks is not a simple task.
-However, the historical reliability of Chainlink’s existing infrastructure, alongside a growing Chainlink ecosystem and specific cross-chain technological innovations makes Chainlink the most well-suited protocol to be an open-source standard for cross-chain communication.
+However, the historical reliability of Chainlink’s existing infrastructure, alongside a growing Chainlink ecosystem and specific cross-chain technological innovations makes Chainlink the most well-suited protocol to be a global standard for cross-chain communication.

 Decentralized Network of Proven Node Operators

 Cross-chain bridges at their most basic level are a committee of nodes that collectively attest to information on one chain and relay it to another by cryptographically signing transactions in a threshold manner.
 The Chainlink Network is already supported by the largest collection of independent, Sybil-resistant, and provably reliable node operators in the industry, made up of some of the top DevOps and infrastructure providers in the world.
 Chainlink’s growing network of node operators secures over $30B+ for smart contract ecosystems through numerous oracle services and will further scale in size via a coming upgrade to Chainlink’s Off-Chain Reporting protocol (OCR).